sanfinity-Iot/openremote/Developer-Guide:-Working-on-Manager.md

 ## Executing Manager tests

 Any JUnit test can be directly executed.
+Make sure required testing services are running as described in [[Creating a custom project|Developer Guide: Creating a custom project]].